31 August 2016

 Whether you are buying new or used powered access platforms, here are some important things to consider before you buy:

-Access equipment is not cheap to buy so you want a strong return on your investment.
+Buying an access platform is not cheap to buy so you want a strong return on your investment.
 Set a budget and consider how it could save money such as increasing your business capacity.
 However, there are additional costs to ownership including insurance, storage and maintenance.

 Some suppliers can offer finance plans for customers to spread the cost of the access equipment over an agreed time period.
-Thera are accredited lending schemes with payment options including hire purchase, leases and contact hire.
+There are accredited lending schemes with payment options including hire purchase, leases and contact hire.

 Spend time researching the right platform for your business need to ensure your investment is worthwhile.
 Consider the necessary height reach, how much weight the access equipment will lift, and transporting the machine to each job.
 Choosing the right type of powered access platform is essential for safety on the job and can save time and money as well.